astronomer/docs/astro/runtime-release-notes.md

 To upgrade Astro Runtime, see [Upgrade Astro Runtime](upgrade-runtime.md).
 For general product release notes, see [Astro Release Notes](release-notes.md).
 If you have any questions or a bug to report, contact [Astronomer support](https://cloud.astronomer.io/open-support-request).

+## Astro Runtime 9.6.0

+### Additional improvements

+- Upgraded `astronomer-providers` to 1.18.2.
+See the [`astronomer-providers` changelog](https://github.com/astronomer/astronomer-providers/releases) for a complete list of changes.

+### Bug fixes

+- Fixed an issue where the Celery executor could stop working when writing logs to Datadog.
+- Fixed an issue where some task logs would occasionally not appear in the Airflow UI for Astro Deployments on AWS clusters.

 ## Astro Runtime 9.5.0

 - Release date: November 6, 2023